stevebartholomew/newrelic_moped/README.md

 # New Relic Moped

-New Relic instrumentation for Moped 1.x / Mongoid 3.x and Moped 2.0 / Mongoid 4.0
+New Relic instrumentation for Moped (1.x, 2.0) / Mongoid (3.x, 4.0)

 ## Installation